South Australian Film Corporation: Film Lab: New Voices

 "Film Lab: New Voices" is an initiative launched in 2021, delivered by the SAFC and the Adelaide Film Festival (AFF), in collaboration with Mercury CX, with the delivery of the development phase of the inaugural round assisted by Screen Australia.
 It enables teams of emerging filmmakers to develop a low-budget feature film over a 12-month period, mentored by an experienced story developer, with one team chosen for funding to complete the making of their film ready for the next AFF.
 At least one member of each team must be from a group under-represented in the SA film industry, including filmmakers who are women; First Nations; Culturally and Linguistically Diverse (CALD); Deaf and disabled; LGBTQIA+; and/or who live in regional and remote parts of the state.

 In the inaugural round, 49 teams submitted 63 projects, and three teams were selected for further development of their projects over an 11-month period.
 Funding of A$400,000 (US$288,000) was provided by the SAFC and AFF for the winning team, comprising director Matt Vesely (director), Lucy Campbell (scriptwriter) and Bettina Hamilton (producer), to bring their film Monolith to the 2022 AFF.
-The other two teams continue to be developed and will seek funding to bring their projects to completion.
+The other two teams continue to be developed and will seek funding to bring their projects to completion: In The Mati, from writer/director Peter Ninos and producer Georgia Humphreys; and In The Storm, from writer/director Madeleine Parry and producer Peta Astbury Bulsara.